sharkdp/trigger/README.md

 ## Installation

+Requirements:
+- trigger is a simple wrapper around `inotifywait`, which should be available on most systems (the package is typically called inotify-tools).

 Simply put the two scripts `trigger` and `tg` somewhere on your `PATH`.

 Keeping in mind that, in principle, you should not copy-and-paste into your